octoana/monorepo-code-scanning-action/README.md

 }
 ```

+If you dynamically generate the project file, then it is best to save it outside of the Actions workspace where the repository will be checked out, since a checkout may overwrite it.
+A good location would be in `$RUNNER_TEMP`.

 #### Setting custom language globs

 The files checked for changes in the project paths are not all of the files in that path, but a subset, defined per language.
 There is a bundled set of globs defined for each language, which are searched for in the project paths defined for the project.